Manila Central Post Office

-The Manila Central Post Office, often called the Post Office Building, is the main postal office of Manila, which also serves as the headquarters of the Philippine Postal Corporation.
-It also houses the main mail sorting-distribution operations of the Philippines.
+The Manila Central Post Office, often referred to as the Post Office Building, is the central post office of Manila and serves as the headquarters of the Philippine Postal Corporation (PHLPost).
+It also houses the country's primary mail sorting and distribution operations.

-It is located along the banks of the Pasig River in Lawton, Ermita and lies at the northern end of Liwasang Bonifacio.
-Its location along the Pasig was a part of the Burnham Plan of Manila for easy water transportation of mails.
-Its central location with converging avenues made the building readily accessible from all sides.
+The building is located along the banks of the Pasig River in Ermita, at the northern end of Liwasang Bonifacio.
+Its location along the Pasig River was part of the Burnham Plan of Manila, which envisioned the river as a convenient route for the transportation of mail.
+Its central location, with several avenues converging nearby, made the building readily accessible from all directions.

-The original building was designed by Juan M. Arellano, Tomas B. Mapua, and Ralph Doane in neoclassical style.
-However, it was severely damaged in World War II during the Battle of Manila and was subsequently rebuilt in 1946 while retaining most of its original design.
+The original building was designed by Juan M. Arellano, Tomás Mapúa, and Ralph Doane in the neoclassical style.
+It was severely damaged during World War II in the Battle of Manila and was subsequently rebuilt in 1946 while retaining most of its original design.

-Before midnight on May 21, 2023, the building was severely damaged by a massive fire that started in the basement and spread throughout its floors.
+Shortly before midnight on May 21, 2023, the building was severely damaged by a major fire that started in the basement and spread throughout the structure.